felipehjcosta/kotlin-microservice/README.md

 # kotlin-microservice

-This repository contains some samples of microservices made with the Kotlin language.
+This repository contains a microservice example made with the Kotlin language.

 License